Keanu Al Azhari

-Keanu Al Azhari (born 14 November 2007) is an Emirati racing driver based in Dubai, who last raced in the GB3 Championship with Hitech TGR.
-He finished third in the 2024 Formula 4 UAE Championship and was the 2024 F4 Spanish runner-up.
+Keanu Al Azhari (born 14 November 2007) is an Emirati racing driver of German descent, who competes in Eurocup-3 with Hitech.

-Al Azhari is a member of the Alpine Academy.
+Al Azhari is the 2026 Eurocup-3 Spanish Winter champion, and was third in the 2024 Formula 4 UAE Championship and the 2024 F4 Spanish runner-up.
+He was also a race winner in GB3 in 2025, placing sixth.
+He is a member of the Alpine Academy.

 Career

-Karting
+Karting (2017–2022)

 Al Azhari has had a consistent karting career, but has not amassed any major karting titles in Europe.
 However, in his home country he was able to secure the IAME X30 Junior title in the 2020-21 season.
-In the previous year Al Azhari finished runner up in the same category.
+In the previous year, Al Azhari finished runner up in the same category.

-Formula 4
+Formula 4 (2023–2024)

 2023

 Al Azhari began his racing career in the 2023 Formula 4 UAE Championship for Yas Heat Racing Academy.
 He managed to score two podiums during the campaign, on his way to seventh in the championship.